varya/wsd-2015/index.md

 ## Easy to keep up to date

-* Living styleguide
+* Living style guide
-* Documentaion in code
+* Documentation in code
-* Supports angular directives
+* Supports Angular directives

-## Use as development playgroud
+## Use as development playground

 * Related variables and styles
 * Variable-component mapping
-* Live editting
+* Live editing
 * Watching and auto-refreshing

 ## Bridges the gap